Distribution-Free Prediction Sets for Two-Layer Hierarchical Models: INTRODUCTION

-\section{Introduction}
+\section{INTRODUCTION}

-Let $(X_1,Y_1),\ldots, (X_n,Y_n)$ be $n$ iid pairs of observations from a distribution $P$.
-In set-valued, supervised prediction, we want to find a set-valued function $C_n$ such that
+Let $Y_1, Y_2, \ldots, Y_n$ be $n$ independent and identically distributed (iid) observations from a distribution $P$.
+Suppose $1-\alpha$ is the user-specified confidence level and $Y$ denotes a new observation drawn from $P$.
+In set-valued, unsupervised prediction, we want to find a set-valued function $C$ such that

-where $1-\alpha$ is the user-specified confidence level and $(X,Y)$ denote a new pair drawn from $P$.\footnote{ We should really write $P^{n+1}( Y \in C_n(X)) \geq 1-\alpha$ since the randomness is over $Y$ and the training data.
-We have suppressed the superscript $n+1$ for notational simplicity.} \cite{vovk2005algorithmic} created a method --- called {\em conformal prediction} --- to construct $C_n$ such that (\ref{eq::required}) holds for all distributions $P$.
-In other words, conformal methods yield distribution-free prediction sets. \cite{lei2013distribution} connected conformal prediction to minimax density estimation and \cite{lei2014distribution} connected conformal prediction to minimax nonparametric regression.
+(We should really write $P^{n+1}( Y \in C(\alpha)) \geq 1-\alpha$ since the randomness is over $Y$ and the training data.
+We have suppressed the superscript for simplicity.) \cite{vovk2005algorithmic} created the method of conformal prediction to construct $C$ such that (\ref{eq::required}), or $P(Y \in C(X; \alpha)) \geq 1-\alpha$ in the supervised case, holds for all distributions $P$.
+In other words, conformal methods yield distribution-free prediction sets.

 A fundamental assumption of the usual conformal method is that the data are iid (or, at least, exchangeable).
-In this paper, we extend conformal methods to the following random effects models where the iid assumption fails.
-Let $P_1,P_2,\cdots P_k \sim \Pi$ be random distributions drawn from $\Pi$ and let
+We extend conformal methods to the following hierarchical model where the iid assumption fails.
+Let $P_1,P_2,\ldots, P_k \sim \Pi$ be random distributions drawn from $\Pi$.
+In the unsupervised setting, let ${\cal D}_j = \{ Y_{j1}, Y_{j2}, \ldots, ,Y_{j n_j} \}$ be $n_j$ iid observations drawn from $P_j$ for $j=1,\ldots, k$.
+It is helpful to imagine that we have $k$ subjects and ${\cal D}_j$ represents $n_j$ observations on subject $j$.
+We know the identity of the group (from 1 to $k$) to which each observation belongs.
+We assume that the values of $n_j$ are fixed prior to data collection.